Getting Started – Database Tag

 Add Driver

-Note: If you need to define several Driver Interfaces you can use the CSV Export and CSV Import on the toolbar in the upper right together with Microsoft Excel.
-You can also programmatically define drivers using the .NET OASConfig assembly or OAS REST API.
+NOTE: If you need to define several Driver Interfaces you can use the CSV Export and CSV Import on the toolbar in the upper right together with Microsoft Excel.

-Defining Metric Data from Edge Nodes
+Step 3 – Configure Tags to Define Metric Data from Edge Nodes

 Select Configure-Tags.

-Note: If the Driver Interface property Add Client Tags Automatically was enabled tags will be created for you, you can skip this step to add tags manually.
+NOTE: If the Driver Interface property Add Client Tags Automatically was enabled tags will be created for you, you can skip this step to add tags manually.

 Add Group